I’ve been thinking about vegan scones lately.

 If you can’t get your hands on it, I also love to bake with Asan Bio margarine.
 If you can’t find either then opt for the hardest, most butter like vegan butter you can find.
 We want a low water content and high fat content for these vegan scones.

-Best Vegan Vegan Cream
+Best Vegan Cream for Vegan Scones

 When I was trying to veganize my original recipe I thought long and hard about which plant based cream to use in the recipe.
 Ultimately, I went with an oat based cream and it worked perfectly.